Mondrian Hotel

-The Mondrian Hotel is a boutique hotel owned and/or operated by SBE Entertainment Group, located in West Hollywood, California.
+The Mondrian Hotel is a boutique hotel at 8440 Sunset Boulevard in West Hollywood, California.
+It was opened in 1996, and it is owned by Pebblebrook Hotel Trust and operated by Accor as the flagship of the Mondrian brand.

 History

 The structure was built in 1959 as an apartment building.
-It was later renovated and reopened in 1985 as the Le Mondrian by the L'Ermitage Hotel Group.
-The outside of Le Mondrian featured a commissioned work by Yaacov Agam entitled L'Hommage a Mondrian which covered the hotel's 9 story exterior.
-As of November 2014 room rates begin at $365 per night.
+The L'Ermitage Hotel Group later renovated and reopened it in 1985 as the Le Mondrian.
+The outside of Le Mondrian featured a commissioned work by Yaacov Agam entitled L'Hommage a Mondrian, which covered the hotel's nine-story exterior.

 Le Mondrian was later purchased by Ian Schrager and his Morgans Hotel Group in 1996 and renamed Mondrian Hotel Los Angeles.
 In 2008, Morgans Hotel Group commissioned designer Benjamin Noriega-Ortiz to update the hotel.

 In April 2011, Morgans Hotel Group reached a deal to sell the Mondrian Los Angeles to Pebblebrook Hotel Trust for $137 million.
 Morgans Hotel Group will continue to manage the hotel under a 20-year agreement.

 On November 30, 2016, Morgans Hotel Group, including the Mondrian Los Angeles, was acquired by SBE Entertainment Group for $805 million.

+In November 2020, SBE Entertainment Group's hotel holdings were sold to Accor after acquiring a 50% stake in 2018.
+As of 2020, the Mondrian brand of hotels, including its flagship in Los Angeles, is managed by Accor's lifestyle subsidiary Ennismore.